Garland Technology ensures complete network visibility by delivering a full platform of network test access point (TAPs) and packet broker products.

 Supervisory control and data acquisition systems (SCADA), or industrial control systems (ICS), have been monitoring and controlling our industrial, power and refinery world since the 1960s.

 Simply put, SCADA is the least protected and misunderstood technology in use.
+I want to highlight its challenges and go over the ways you can overcome it to protect your Industrial network.

 Early in my career I worked for a SCADA research and monitoring company, where I designed and tested production tools for the oil industry—from acquisition to refinement requirements.